 Our Safeguarding Governor is Mrs Carol Marsh.

-Any concerns about children’s welfare or wellbeing should be discussed with Mrs Golding, Miss Brock or Mrs Hawkes as soon as possible.
+Any concerns about children’s welfare or wellbeing should be discussed with Mrs Campbell, Miss Brock or Mrs Hawkes as soon as possible.
 Mrs Hawkes is also our Mental Health Lead and Young Carers point of contact.

 There is a planned curriculum for safeguarding.
 This teaches your children how to keep themselves safe and what to do if any adult makes them feel unsafe.